-2235.2.6 Renewal.
+22350.2.6 Renewal.

-Not less than three months prior to expiration of a tutorial program's approval, the Secretary shall send an application packet and a letter notifying the program when a site visit will occur.
+Not less than three months prior to expiration of a tutorial program's approval, the Commissioner Secretary shall send an application packet and a letter notifying the program when the a site visit will occur.
 The completed application shall be received from the tutorial program not later than 30 days prior to the scheduled site visit.

-2235.2.7 Denial, Revocation or Suspension of Approval.
+22350.2.7 Denial, Revocation or Suspension of Approval.

-Prior to recommending denial, revocation, or suspension of approval to the State Board, the Secretary shall notify the tutorial program of the reasons for the proposed action and shall afford the tutorial program an opportunity to be heard by the Board.
+Prior to recommending denial, revocation, or suspension of approval to the State Board-of Education, the Commissioner-Secretary shall notify the tutorial program of the reasons for the proposed action and shall afford the tutorial program an opportunity to be heard by the Board.
 Approval of a tutorial program shall be revoked or suspended by the Board based on a finding that the tutorial program no longer meets the criteria for approval.

-2235.2.8 Standards and Regulations.
+22350.2.8 Standards and Regulations.

-The State Board shall afford the opportunity for approved tutorial programs to participate in the development and revision of State standards that apply to tutorial programs.
+The Vermont-State Board of Education shall afford the opportunity for approved tutorial programs to participate in the development and revision of State standards that apply to tutorial programs.

-2235.3 Criteria for Approval.
+22350.3 Criteria for Approval.

-In order for a tutorial program to obtain approval from the State Board, the program shall meet both the general and special education requirements in the following areas:
+In order for a tutorial program to obtain approval or renewal of approval from the State Board of Education, the program shall meet both the general and special education requirements in the following areas: